sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MUST follow the security guidelines and best-practices listed in [Section 5.1](#client-types) for the Client types they support.

+## Request Objects
+OpenID Providers MUST accept requests containing a request object signed by the Client's private key.
+Servers MUST validate the signature on such requests against the Client's registered public key.
+OpenID Connect Providers MUST accept request objects encrypted to the provider's public key.

+OpenID Providers SHOULD accept request objects by reference using the `request_uri` parameter.
+The request object can be either hosted by the Client or pushed prior to the Authentication Request to the OpenID Provider.
+OpenID Providers MUST verify the `request_uri` is referencing a trusted location.

+Both of these methods allow for Clients to create a request that is protected from tampering through the browser, allowing for a higher security and privacy mode of operation for Clients and applications that require it.
+Clients are not required to use request objects, but OpenID Providers are required to support requests using them.

+* TODO: contrary to OIDC core, use unique requests and no overrides in CGI parameters.
+That is in line with PAR (still under development).

 ## ID Tokens
 All ID Tokens MUST be signed by the OpenID Provider's private signature key.
 ID Tokens MAY be encrypted using the appropriate key of the requesting Client.